vtrifonov-esfiddle/Meditate/UserGuide.md

   - **to get good HRV readings you need to minimise wrist movement**

 The meditation session finishes once you press the stop button.
+The meditation session can be paused/resumed using the back button.

 ![Session in progress](userGuideScreenshots/sessionInProgressExplained.png)